xhide341/xhide341/README.md

 ---

 ## 🚀 About Me
 Hi there!
 I’m a web developer who loves turning ideas into reality through clean, efficient code.
 I love building things that make life easier, whether it’s a cool website, a helpful bot, or automating boring stuff.
-If I’m not coding, I’m probably reading a manga. 😄
+If I’m not coding, I’m probably listening to music or reading a manga. 😄

 ---